Stefan Ackerie: Awards

 Stefan was a finalist in the 2004 Australian of the Year awards.
-He is also a keen power boat racer and holds mulitple records, including fastest crossing of Bass Strait and the fastest crossing of the Straits of Malacca.
+He is also a keen power boat racer and holds multiple records, including fastest crossing of Bass Strait and the fastest crossing of the Straits of Malacca.

 In 2013, Stefan was presented a Queensland Greats Award from the Queensland Government.

 In 2024, Stefan was inducted into the Queensland Business Leaders Hall of Fame in recognition of 'sustained entrepreneurship in developing an iconic Queensland business for 60 years'.